ScottyVenable/Lineage-Ancestral-Legacies/Assets/Logic/Behavior/Entity/Documentation/README_BehaviorSystem.md

 ## Overview

 This comprehensive behavior tree system leverages Unity's Behavior package to create intelligent AI for your entity system.
-It fully integrates with your existing `EntityDataComponent`, `Pop` entities, and GameData database system.
+It fully integrates with your existing `Entity` component system and Database.Entity data structures.

 ## Architecture

 ### Core Components

 1. **State Management**: Extended `StateEnums.cs` to include all 22 states from your database
-2. **Data Integration**: Actions that directly interact with `EntityDataComponent`
+2. **Data Integration**: Actions that directly interact with `Entity` component
 3. **Modular Behaviors**: Reusable behavior components for different AI patterns
 4. **Stat-Driven AI**: Conditions based on entity stats (health, hunger, thirst, energy, etc.)